harmony-one/h/progress/rikako-hatoya.md

+2025-02-22 Sun: Continued Silo.
+Started looking into Sonic and Phantom.

 2025-02-21 Sat: Started exploring Silo Labs.
 Played around with Silo Finance V2.

 2025-02-20 Fri: Continued looking into unified bridge assets.
 Looked more into how to automate adding brdiged assets.